3 - Chromosome Variation

 Robertsonian Translocations

-A rare form of Down syndrome called familial Down syndrome is inherited (see figure 3.11).
-In familial Down syndrome, a phenotypically normal parent can carry a translocation.
-Such an individual would carry normal copies of chromosomes 14 and 21 and a chromosome that contains a fusion between the long (q) arms of chromosome 14 and 21.
-In this balanced carrier person, the short (p) arms of chromosome 14 and 21 have been lost, but since these regions carry repetitive sequences that are found on other chromosomes in the genome, the individual can tolerate the loss of the two p arms.
-This type of translocation, involving the fusion of the long arms of two acrocentric chromosomes, is called a Robertsonian translocation.
-The Robertsonian translocation, which involves only chromosomes 13, 14, 15, 21, and 22, is the most common chromosome abnormality in humans.
+A rare form of Down syndrome called familial Down syndrome is inherited (see Figure 3.11).
+In familial Down syndrome, a phenotypically normal parent carries a translocation chromosome.
+This carrier parent has normal copies of chromosomes 14 and 21 and a chromosome that contains a fusion between the long (q) arms of chromosome 14 and 21.
+In this balanced carrier person, the short (p) arms of chromosome 14 and 21 have been lost, but since these regions carry repetitive DNA sequences that are found on other acrocentric chromosomes (see Chapter 1), the individual can tolerate the loss of the two p arms.
+This type of translocation, involving the fusion of the long arms of two acrocentric chromosomes, is a Robertsonian translocation.
+The Robertsonian translocation, which involves only human chromosomes 13, 14, 15, 21, and 22 (i.e., the five acrocentric chromosomes), is the most common chromosome abnormality in humans.

-A problem occurs during meiosis in a balanced carrier individual.
-The three chromosomes replicate, synapse, and attempt to segregate during anaphase of meiosis I and II.
+A problem occurs during meiosis in an individual that carries the Robertsonian translocation.
+In this balanced carrier, the normal chromosome 14, normal chromosome 21, and the Robertsonian translocation chromosome replicate to produce sister chromatids, synapse, and attempt to segregate into gametes during meiosis.
 There are six possible types of offspring that can be produced by the carrier individual:

 EDI_3.11d_Robertsonian_Translocation-01-01_1.jpg